St. Fachtna of Ross, monastic school and pilgrim centre – 13th August

 Facebooktwitterredditpinterestlinkedinmailby feather

-St. Declan; patron and the Patrick of the Deise of the Waterford and Lismore Diocese – 24th July
+St. Declan; patron and the Patrick of the Déise of the Waterford and Lismore Diocese – 24th July

-We have a latin account of Declan’s life called ”Vita Declani” in which we can learn about this distinguished Irish saint.
-Declan is the patron of the Waterford & Lismore diocese, of the ancient territory of the Déise.
-Declan was born around 373A.D at Dromroe between Lismore and Cappoquin, to his father Erc Mac Trein and mother Déithin.
-His parents were of noble blood and his father’s line extended back to King Tuathal Teachtmhar in the 1st century.
-Around the 1st century, a dispute happened at the Royal Seat of Tara, where the Désii tribe were expelled from the Royal Province.
-This tribe moved south to Tipperary & Waterford, and its from this tribe that Declan comes from.
-Another section of the tribe was exiled to the South West Wales, settling in Meniva.
+We have a latin account of Declan’s life called ”Vita Declani” in which we can learn much about this distinguished Irish saint.
+Declan is the patron of the Waterford & Lismore diocese, in the ancient territory of the Déise people.
+His parents were of noble blood and his father’s line extended back to King Tuathal Teachtmhar in the 1st century: In that era, a dispute happened at the Royal Seat of Tara, where the Déise tribe were expelled from the Royal Province of Meath.
+One part of the Déise tribe were was exiled to the South West Wales, settling in Meniva.
+The other part of the Déise tribe moved south to Tipperary & Waterford, and it is from this tribe that remained in Ireland, that Declan comes from.

-St. Declan was to establish a monastery Ardmore (meaning great height), which grew into a large town.
-He is one of the pre-eminent figures in the early Irish Church.
-Declan was one of four pre-patrician saints (along with Ailbe of Emly, Ciarán of Saigir, and Abbán of Moyarney) who preached the Gospel along Ireland’s south coastal regions, before Patrick arrived in Ireland.
+St. Declan went on to establish a monastery Ardmore (meaning great height), which grew into a large town.
+He became one of the pre-eminent figures in the early Irish Church.

 Anecdotes of St. Declan.

 Declan’s monastery at Ardmore has long been a place of pilgrim significance, with large crowds that gather every year for his feast day on July 24.
-The story behind this pilgrim, has it routes in a religious and political meeting that took place.
-Declan and Patrick met at Cashel, and this ancient meeting is commemorated today in a long-distance trail known as St Declan’s Way.
+The story behind this pilgrim, has it roots in a religious and political meeting: Declan and Patrick met at Cashel, where Patrick had established a diocese.
+This ancient meeting is commemorated today in a long-distance trail known as St Declan’s Way.
 In the 5th Century, St Declan walked 110 km from his monastery in Ardmore, Co.
-Waterford to visit St Patrick in Cashel where he was resident.
-Patrick had been appointed a bishop by pope Celestinus and at that time, and was preaching and converting the King of Cashel Aongus MacNatfrich to Christianity.
-At the same time, a man named Ledban, the King of Déise, was antagonistic to Christianity.
-There was a persecution brewing, and so an Angel of the Lord appeared to Declan to tell him that he must make a journey to Cashel before matters escalated.
-Declan made his way over the Knockmealdown mountains, passing through Mount Melleray, Lismore, Ardfinnan, Cahir and met Patrick at Mullach Inneonach which is just off the R687 road spur from the N24 not far from Clonmel.
-Here, Declan was greeted with hospitably by his old acquaintance, Patrick.
-They held a meeting and came to an arrangement and encouraged the deise people to denounce Ledban and follow Patrick instead.
-A new King of the Deise was selected by Declan and Patrick, named Fergal Mac Cormac; a Déise relative of Declan, he led his people in the grace of God and Ledban was banished and never heard of again.
+Waterford to visit St Patrick in Cashel, Co.
+Tipperary, where Patrick was resident at the time.
+Patrick had been appointed a bishop by pope Celestinus and at that time of Declan’s arrival, Patrick was preaching and converting the King of Cashel Aongus Mac Natfrich to Christianity.
+At baptismal ceremony, St. Patrick accidently pierced the kings foot with his holy sceptre.
+It’s a famous story… Around the same time, a king named Ledban, who ruled the Déise people, proved himself antagonistic towards Christianity.
+There was a persecution brewing, and so an Angel of the Lord appeared to St. Declan to tell him that he must make a journey towards Cashel before matters escalated.
+Declan made his way over the Knockmealdown mountains, passing through Mount Melleray, Lismore, Ardfinnan, Cahir and met Patrick at at the hill of Inneonach or Mullach Inneonach.

 Another anecdote

 [When Declan realised that his last days were at hand, his disciples brought him back to his citadel Monastery, for Declan dwelt in a small venerable cell, built in a quiet place near the sea called Diseart Decláin (Declan’sHermitage).
-Before he died, He received the body and blood of Christ and he blessed his people, his dependents and his poor and he kissed them in a token of love and peace.]
+Before he died, He received the body and blood of Christ and he blessed his people, his dependents…]

-Taken from Canon Donal O’Connor’s book -‘The Pilgrim’s Round of Ardmore’ Co.
+NB* this last paragraph is taken from Canon Donal O’Connor’s book -‘The Pilgrim’s Round of Ardmore’ Co.
 Waterford 2000.

 Facebooktwitterredditpinterestlinkedinmailby feather